|

 CARRIE: So he asked you to join the production of Being John Malkovich right from the start.

 LANCE: Right.
-Hiring me was a way of sidestepping the usual studio routine of sending a professional documentary crew to the set for a couple of days to get behind-the-scenes footage for the film’s "Electronic Press Kit" — which is usually just talking head interviews with the actors and the director.
+Hiring me was a way of sidestepping the usual studio routine of sending a professional documentary crew to the set for a couple of days to get behind-the-scenes footage for the films "Electronic Press Kit" which is usually just talking head interviews with the actors and the director.
 Spike took the budget and used it for me to cover the entire filming.

 CARRIE: Do you find that being the full-time documentarian on a film allows you to establish real rapport with the whole cast?

 LANCE: Definitely.
-By spending several months on a project, I can sort of wear people’s guards down and shoot a lot of situations that would be impossible to capture if I were only on the set for a short time.
-I usually do all the camera work and sound myself, so I’m able to be way less intrusive than a normal documentary crew would be.
+By spending several months on a project, I can sort of wear peoples guards down and shoot a lot of situations that would be impossible to capture if I were only on the set for a short time.
+I usually do all the camera work and sound myself, so Im able to be way less intrusive than a normal documentary crew would be.

-CARRIE: One thing that I’ve noticed about you — having known you for the last four or five years — is that you’re particularly good at gaining the trust of people who are usually very closed-off.
+CARRIE: One thing that Ive noticed about you having known you for the last four or five years is that youre particularly good at gaining the trust of people who are usually very closed-off.

-LANCE: I think I’m pretty good at getting people to open up.
+LANCE: I think Im pretty good at getting people to open up.

-CARRIE: It seems like there’s a fine line between what you’re doing and the Reality TV fervor that’s swept over America — there’s the shared element of voyeurism.
+CARRIE: It seems like theres a fine line between what youre doing and the Reality TV fervor thats swept over America theres the shared element of voyeurism.

 LANCE: I do everything I can to steer away from that.
-I mean, I’ve made mistakes in judgement where I didn’t pick up on a shift in mood and got caught filming a moment that I probably shouldn’t have.
-But I don’t have any interest in exploiting someone when they’re open or unguarded.
+I mean, Ive made mistakes in judgement where I didnt pick up on a shift in mood and got caught filming a moment that I probably shouldnt have.
+But I dont have any interest in exploiting someone when theyre open or unguarded.

 CARRIE: You get to know your subjects pretty well.
-What’s the most unexpected thing you’ve learned about an actor?
+Whats the most unexpected thing youve learned about an actor?

 LANCE: John Malkovich is such a fascinating guy.
-I was amazed to find out how fluent he is in the music of N.W.A. and Eazy-E. — he’s a huge fan.
+I was amazed to find out how fluent he is in the music of N.W.A. and Eazy-E. hes a huge fan.
 I think he even tried to mount a production of Oliver Twist starring Snoop Dogg and some of the guys from N.W.A.
 We shot footage of John at the MTV Video Music Awards, and all the hip-hop and R&B people knew him.
 Busta Rhymes was really excited to see him.

 CARRIE: Your body of work is so eclectic.
-You’ve done music videos and film documentaries, and then you go and shoot a segment for MTV’s Jackass.
+Youve done music videos and film documentaries, and then you go and shoot a segment for MTVs Jackass.
 Do you have a common approach to it all?

-LANCE: I’d say that I have two approaches.
-Music videos are more pictorial, so I tend to focus on small details — like objects or people’s faces.
-On the other end of the spectrum, I tend find some humor when I’m working on a documentary.
+LANCE: Id say that I have two approaches.
+Music videos are more pictorial, so I tend to focus on small details like objects or peoples faces.
+On the other end of the spectrum, I tend find some humor when Im working on a documentary.
 I like to capture the moments when people are getting fatigued and they start to say and do strange things.

 CARRIE: Let me ask you about something completely different.
 How did you end up filming the wedding of Brad Pitt and Jennifer Aniston?

 LANCE: The whole thing was entirely surreal.
-I’d met Brad a couple times because he’s friends with R.E.M., and he also visited the set of Being John Malkovich.
+Id met Brad a couple times because hes friends with R.E.M., and he also visited the set of Being John Malkovich.
 When Brad and Jennifer were planning their wedding, he asked Spike and Catherine Keener if they knew anyone who could make a personal documentary rather than a traditional wedding video, and they both recommended me.
 I covered the days leading up to the ceremony, the event itself, and the reception.
-I had just gotten married the month before — it was just Corin and me in Iceland at the Department of Motor Vehicles.
+I had just gotten married the month before it was just Corin and me in Iceland at the Department of Motor Vehicles.
 Going from our little ceremony to what may have been the nicest storybook wedding ever was a little jarring. [laughs]

 CARRIE: The security must have been pretty tight.

 LANCE: All the guests had been given directions to a high school that was several miles away, where there were shuttle buses to sneak them down to the wedding.
-I loved shooting the people coming off the buses — you’d have the cast of Friends, and then a confused-looking Jon Lovitz.
+I loved shooting the people coming off the buses youd have the cast of Friends, and then a confused-looking Jon Lovitz.

 CARRIE: Were there problems with the paparazzi?

 LANCE: Everyone was worried about helicopters.
-They’d all heard that when Madonna married Sean Penn, you couldn’t even hear the vows because they were drowned out by low-flying choppers.
+Theyd all heard that when Madonna married Sean Penn, you couldnt even hear the vows because they were drowned out by low-flying choppers.
 So Brad and Jennifer got a couple of giant weather balloons, which made it totally perilous for a helicopter to try to fly too close.
 But the wedding was along a public beach, so some photographers surfed in.

 CARRIE: Wait, they were coming out of the ocean?